wikimedia/design-codex/packages/codex-docs/docs/design-tokens/overview.md

 tokens are used across various components.

 3. **Component tokens ('codex-components.json'): Design decisions**<br>
-The component tokens 'codex-components.json' file collects only single-component design decisions.
+The component tokens 'codex-components.json' file collects only single-component design decisions, that are not covered by the base tokens.
+All component tokens carry the single-file-component name in their name after the token category, for example `background-color-button-quiet--hover`.<br>
-An important reason for separating component from base tokens is to support identifying consistency gaps across components or surface very close values for combination later.
+Important reasons for separating component from base tokens are to support identifying consistency gaps and emerging design patterns across components or to surface very close values for combination later.

 ### Naming and definition structure
 To create an extensible structure that is easily understood by humans, we follow these rules when